• Pricing

 • College and university campuses

-Types of Location-Based Marketing
+Types of location-based marketing

 The three main components of location-based marketing are geofencing, geotargeting and geo-conquesting.